 \section{Introduction}

-The philosophical problem of explanation is usually taken to be a matter of locating the right \emph{explanatory relations} in the world, with human interests and capacities offered at best a marginal role.
-Although philosophers of explanation will agree that some explanatory virtues are better accounted for in terms of `pragmatic' factors (c.f. those involving background knowledge or downstream interests), they take this to show that these virtues are peripheral to the core of the explanatory project. \citet[p.7]{strevens2008DepthAccountScientific} gives clear voice to this perspective: ``To discern the nature of explanation in the ontological sense, you must acquire the ability to see past the communicative conventions and strategies of scientists to the explanatory facts themselves.
-A philosopher of explanation will therefore occasionally discuss communicative conventions just as an astronomer might study atmospheric distortion so as to more clearly see the stars''.
+The philosophical problem of explanation is usually taken to be a matter of locating the right \emph{explanatory relations} in the world, with human interests and capacities offered a marginal role.
+Although philosophers of explanation will agree that some explanatory virtues are better accounted for in terms of `pragmatic' factors (those involving background knowledge or downstream interests), they take this to show that these virtues are peripheral to the core of the explanatory project. \citet[p.7]{strevens2008DepthAccountScientific} gives clear voice to this perspective: ``To discern the nature of explanation in the ontological sense, you must acquire the ability to see past the communicative conventions and strategies of scientists to the explanatory facts themselves.
+A philosopher of explanation will therefore occasionally discuss communicative conventions, just as an astronomer might study atmospheric distortion so as to more clearly see the stars''.

-In particular, it is tempting to think of the philosophy of explanation and the psychology of explanation as separate subjects.
+It is tempting, then, to think of the philosophy of explanation and the psychology of explanation as separate subjects.
 While the philosophical literature has exerted considerable influence on the way psychologists investigate explanation \citep{hilton1990ConversationalProcessesCausal, lombrozo2006StructureFunctionExplanations,Keil2006,goddu2024development}, philosophers have been more reluctant to incorporate insights from psychology and cognitive science into their accounts.
-Even interventionists, who tend to motivate their account by gesturing to the downstream usefulness of causal information, eschew pragmatic factors in the account's actual development \citep{woodward2003MakingThingsHappen, HitchcockWoodward1}.\footnote{On Woodward's account, for example, contextual features serve only to pin down the `contrast class' for the explanandum expressed by a ``why?'' question; once these have been fixed, the goodness of an explanation is entirely independent of the communicative context in which the explanation occurs \citep[Sect 5.12]{woodward2003MakingThingsHappen}.
-To compare different explanations of the same explanandum, interventionists develop concepts like `proportionality' and `stability' in explicitly non-pragmatic terms (\citealt{woodward2010CausationBiologyStability}; see also the exchange between \citet{franklin-hall2016HighLevelExplanationInterventionist} and \citet{woodward2021ExplanatoryAutonomyRole}).}
+Even interventionists, who motivate their account by gesturing to the downstream usefulness of causal information, eschew pragmatic factors in the account's actual development \citep{woodward2003MakingThingsHappen, HitchcockWoodward1}.